 Sand with the grain when hand sanding or using a belt sander.
 Scratches are hard to see when they run parallel to the grain.
 But even the lightest scratches across the grain are obvious, especially after staining.

 A random orbital sander leaves scratches that are practically invisible, so you can sand across joints where grain changes direction.
 But move slowly (about 1 inch per second) and apply light pressure.
-Otherwise, you'll get swirly scratches (next photo).
+Otherwise, you'll get swirly scratches.

 You can't rely on those stain samples on display in stores.
 Actual color varies a lot, depending on the type of wood and how you prepared it for finishing.
 So save scraps from your project, run them through the same sanding process and use them to test finishes.
 If you didn't build the item you're finishing, run tests on an inconspicuous area—the underside of a table, for example.
 Test stain on scraps to get the color you want.
 Leaving excess stain on the wood for longer or shorter periods won't affect the color much.
 If it's a custom color you're after, you can mix stains of the same brand.

+Oil-based poly has an amber tone that can dramatically change the color of stained or unstained wood.
 Water-based polyurethane affects the color only slightly.
-Oil-based poly has an amber tone that can dramatically change the color of stained or unstained wood.
-The same stain was used on the samples shown.
+The same stain was used on the samples shown in this photo.

 Turn out the lights and shine light at a low angle across the wood to reveal imperfections.
 Flag the problem areas with masking tape and sand them out.

 Some woods absorb stain unevenly, which causes dark blotches to appear.
 Birch, maple, pine and cherry can all play this ugly trick on you.
 It's hard to eliminate this effect, but you can limit it by applying a wood conditioner before staining.
 Conditioner also prevents wood's end grain from absorbing more stain than the face grain.
-It's sold wherever stains and finishes are.
+Get a quart at a home center or paint store.

 Usually, a brush is the best tool for applying polyurethane.
 For water-based poly, a synthetic brush (such as nylon or polyester) is best.
 For oil-based poly, use a natural-bristle brush.
-In either case, plan to spend a few dollars extra for a good-quality brush.
+In either case, plan to spend more for a good-quality brush.
 Quality brushes hold more finish, lay it on smoothly and are less likely to leave lost bristles in your clear coat.
 If you clean your brush immediately after use, it'll serve you well far into the future.

 When you notice a run, missed spot or other problem in the polyurethane you applied minutes earlier, you'll be tempted to brush it out.
 Don't.
 The finish may look wet, but chances are it's already sticky, and brushing will only make a mess.
 There are a couple of exceptions to this rule: You can pop tiny air bubbles with a pin, and you can pluck out a hair, a lost bristle or unfortunate fly using sharp tweezers and a steady hand.